Skip to content

 Frequently Asked Questions

-Each digit represents permissions for a group: the first digit is the owner, the second is the group, and the third is others.
-Read is 4, write is 2, and execute is 1.
-These values are added together, so 7 means read+write+execute (4+2+1).
+chmod (change mode) sets file permissions in Unix and Linux systems.
+Each digit represents a user group: owner, group, others.
+Read is 4, write is 2, execute is 1.
+These values are added together, so 7 means full access (4+2+1) and 5 means read and execute (4+1).

 What is the difference between 644 and 755?

-644 (rw-r--r--) gives the owner read and write access while group and others can only read.
-755 (rwxr-xr-x) gives the owner full access and allows group and others to read and execute.
-644 is typical for files, 755 for directories and scripts.
+644 (rw-r--r--) gives the owner read and write access while everyone else can only read.
+755 (rwxr-xr-x) gives the owner full access and allows others to read and execute.
+Use 644 for regular files and 755 for directories and executable scripts.

 Is my data safe?